 A long-term care insurance policy can give you and your loved ones the financial security required to pay for professional care later in life.
 Still, the policy will only go into effect after the elimination period (the period of time between when the policy is bought and when it comes into effect) and when your benefits are triggered.

 Depending on your policy, specific triggers make your coverage come into effect.
 These typically include having a cognitive impairment or not being able to perform between two to six activities of daily living.

 The elimination period, also known as the deductible or waiting period, is the amount of time you must wait before you start receiving long-term care insurance benefits.

 “Benefits are paid either monthly or daily, with traditional LTC insurance reimbursing the actual cost of the care up to policy maximums,” says Greg Kingler, director of wealth management at the Government Employees’ Benefit Association.

-Long-term care insurance covers costs that regular health insurance doesn’t, such as personalized care in your home, a nursing home, an assisted living facility or an adult daycare center.
+Long-term care coverage pays for costs that regular health insurance doesn’t, such as personalized care in your home by a family member or a healthcare professional, a nursing home, an assisted living facility or an adult daycare center.